Read time :

 Segment reports by funnel stage

-This is where you start diving deeper by showing how each content type performs at each stage.
+Show how each content type performs at each stage.
 Awareness content generates reach.
 Consideration content drives engagement.
 Decision content influences conversions.
 Comparing them directly misses the point of each content type.

-Include content-level attribution data.
+Include content-level attribution data

 Go beyond channel-level reporting.
 Which specific blog posts influenced deals?
 Which ebooks generated the most pipeline?
 Asset-level data enables precise optimization.

 This is where multi-touch attribution reveals hidden contributors.
 A blog post that never generated a form fill might have touched 30 opportunities as a mid-journey content piece.
 Single-touch models would give it zero credit.
-Multi-touch models reveal their true influence on the pipeline.
+Multi-touch models reveal their true influence on pipeline.

 Blend quantitative data with qualitative insights.

 The best content analytics programs combine CRM tracking data with self-reported attribution (“How did you first hear about us?”) and insights from sales conversations.
-Up to 70% of the B2B buyer journey now happens in the “dark funnel”: private Slack messages, podcast mentions, WhatsApp forwards, and real-life conversations.
+Up to 70% of the B2B buyer journey now happens in the “dark funnel”: private Slack messages, podcast mentions, WhatsApp forwards, AI chatbot conversations, and real-life conversations.
 Your tracking platform captures the digital journey.
 Self-reported attribution captures what planted the seed.
 Sales conversations reveal why the story played out the way it did.
 Combining all three gives you the complete picture.

 Most useful content analytics reports for marketers